-It is the classroom teacher's duty to design and implement routines and procedures that are most favorable to the teaching/learning environment of a specific grade level.
+It is the classroom teacher's duty to design and implement routines, procedures, and plans that are most favorable to the teaching/learning environment of a specific grade level.
 Students are responsible for upholding the school's rules and accepting the consequences for failure to do so.